SNEWS2/SNEWS_Publishing_Tools/docs/user/quickstart.md

 ```
 See [hopskotch.md](./hopskotch.md) for the difference between development and production topic groups.

-Once you install the `snews_pt` you can set your experiments name either by changing this file, or running the following command on a python API;
+Once you install the `snews_pt` you can set your experiments name either by running the following command on a python API:
 ```python
 import snews_pt
 snews_pt.snews_pt_utils.set_name()